spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

-..
-How to write Django views documentation master file, created by sphinx-quickstart on Mon Apr  6 19:12:19 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Django Views - The Right Way
+Django Views — The Right Way
 ============================

-Welcome to my opinionated guide on how to write views in Django.
+Welcome to my opinionated guide on how to write views in Django!

 This guide was inspired by the fact that many (wrong) people on the internet are (wrongly) encouraging the use of "Class Based Views" (CBVs from now on) as both